matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

    step 4), until either all discovered rooms have been inspected, or the server-side limit on the number of rooms is reached.

+   In the case of the homeserver not having access to the state of a room, the server-server API (see below) can be used to query for this information over federation.

 Other notes:

 * Any inaccessible children are omitted from the result, but the `m.space.child`